 Employers can ask certain medical questions when it comes to your health background to determine if they need to make any reasonable adjustments for you if you are hired, a few of these may include:

 • An adapted working environment for the employee

 • Extra resources to help you perform your role easier and more efficiently

 Questions can also be asked for monitoring purposes.
 This may include questions in relation to recent absences, or how the employee is currently finding their working arrangement.
 An employer may also ask questions about your medical conditions if it is thought that the condition may affect the employee’s ability to do their job properly.

 If you are looking for employer services near you in Rocky Mount NC, Come to Rocky Mount Family Medical Center.
+For more information, contact us or request an appointment!
 We are conveniently located at 804 English Road, Suite 100 Rocky Mount, NC 27804.
 We serve patients from Rocky Mount NC, Nashville NC, Westry NC, Dortches NC, Red Oak NC, and Sharpsburg NC.